chiragjp/mas_gwas_review/README.md

 > run_bolt.sh

-Example command used too run BOLT-LMM.
+Example command used to run BOLT-LMM.